The Top 10 Ways to Create a Perfect ‘About Us’or 'About Me' Page

-Towards the end of the About page you should encourage readers to contact you.
+Towards the end of the About

 If they have taken the trouble of visiting your site and then reading about you, they have qualified themselves in as potential customers.
 Allow them to complete their due diligence by dropping you an email or even giving you a call.
 This small step can often be the difference between them leaving and never coming back or becoming a lifelong supporter.

 Tip #10 – Give Credit, Where Credit is Due